PoseidonCoder/grapple/README.md

 ## Loot

-### 🔫 Guns

-Guns are scattered across the map.
+Loot will be scatered across the map for anyone to collect.
 They are only spawned once per match.
 When you kill other players they will drop their loot.
+Loot is stored in your inventory.

+### 🔫 Guns

+Guns will serve as an alternative method to damage players.

 ### ⚗️ Potions

-Potions will also be scattered across the map.
-They will serve as power-ups.
+Potions serve as power-ups.

 -   (🏃‍♂️) 2x speed
 -   (💖) 25% health - restores 25% of your health